Peter Blake (artist): Honours

 Blake became a Royal Academician in 1981.
 He was appointed Commander of the Order of the British Empire in the 1983 Birthday Honours and Knight Bachelor in the 2002 Birthday Honours for his services to art.
-Blake was knighted by Prince Charles in an investiture ceremony at Buckingham Palace.
+Blake was knighted by Prince Charles (now King Charles) in an investiture ceremony at Buckingham Palace.
 Retrospectives of Blake's work were held at the Tate in 1983 and Tate Liverpool in 2008.
 In February 2005, the Sir Peter Blake Music Art Gallery, located in the School of Music, University of Leeds, was opened by the artist.
 The permanent exhibition features 20 examples of Blake's album sleeve art, including the only public showing of a signed print of his Sgt.
 Pepper's artwork.

 In March 2011, Blake was awarded an honorary DMus from the University of Leeds, and marked by the public unveiling of his artwork for the Boogie For Stu album.
 On 18 July 2011, Blake was awarded an honorary degree for Doctor of Art from Nottingham Trent University.
 In 2014 he was made an honorary academician at the Royal West of England Academy, Bristol.